algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 sim800l->disconnectGPRS();
 ```

-##### *parallel tasking*
+##### *Parallel tasking*

-While the nrf52 CPU does not support multithreading, the message should still be sent while other operation continue.
+While the nrf52 CPU does not support multithreading, the message should still be sent while other operations continue.
 This can be done using freeRTOS which is supported by the nrf52 SDK.

 The task should be handled following this pseudocode